tvilight4/MyBlog/docs/index.md

 In order to understand the details of the entire codebase, how the columns were analysed for each individual category and how does the react UI aid in the diagnosis annotations click [here](page3.md).

-During the entire course of the project we documented our work and progress on hackmd and kept on updating the Readme of our GitHub Repository
+During the entire course of the project we documented our work and progress on hackmd and kept on updating the Readme of our GitHub Repository.

+Towards the end of the project we had the opportunity to represent our project and work in front of the entire lab, show a live demo with the latest version of our tool and we also addressed the various questions regarding the tool we had developed.

 ## Contributions